 - Encourage potential candidates to apply.

-- Support the participants throughout the year by identifying projects, developmental assignments, and other professional experiences.
+- Support the participants throughout the ELDP program year by encouraging projects, developmental assignments, and other professional experiences.

-- Ensure participants have support from their immediate supervisors to participate in both the on-island and off-island activities and complete the program.
+- Ensure the participants have support from their immediate supervisors to participate in both the on-island and off-island activities.

 - Establish clear expectations for participants’ continued employment after completion of the program and communicate those expectations in writing to the program participant.